level23/druid-client/README.md

 composer require level23/druid-client
 ```

-You can also download it as a ZIP file and include it in your project, as long as you have guzzle also in your project.
+You can also download it as a ZIP file and include it in your project, as long as you have Guzzle also in your project.

 ## Laravel/Lumen support.

 This package is Laravel/Lumen ready.
-It can be used in a Laravel/Lumen project, but its not required.
+It can be used in a Laravel/Lumen project, but it's not required.

 #### Laravel

-For Laravel 5.6+ the package will be auto discovered.
-For Laravel <= 5.5 you should add the service provider
+For Laravel the package will be auto discovered.
-`Level23\Druid\DruidServiceProvider::class` in the file `config/app.php`.

 #### Lumen